Red Night Light

 More on red night lights

 While red light has been found to have a milder impact on melatonin suppression compared to blue light, it can still affect sleep patterns.
 Studies have shown that exposure to red light before bedtime can delay the onset of melatonin release and disrupt sleep.
-Therefore, it's generally recommended to minimize exposure to all types of light, including red light, in the hours leading up to sleep to promote optimal sleep hygiene.
+Therefore, it's generally recommended to minimise exposure to all types of light, including red light, in the hours leading up to sleep to promote optimal sleep hygiene.

 Please note that every baby is different, and the age at which nightmares may begin can vary.
 While it is common for children to develop a fear of the dark around 24 months of age, some babies may experience nightmares earlier or later than this